symbol/symbol-docs/source/getting-started/first-application.rst

 Accounts change the blockchain state through transactions.
 Once an account announces a transaction, if properly formed, the server will return an OK response.

-Receiving an OK response doesn't mean the transaction is valid, hence not included in a block.
+Receiving an OK response does not mean the transaction is valid, which means it is still not included in a block.
 A good practice is to monitor transactions before being announced.

 We suggest opening three new terminals.
 The first terminal :doc:`monitors announced transactions<../guides/transaction/debugging-transactions>` validation errors.